Missions

 Community Meals

 Sharing a meal together and building community is a part of our Christian identity.
-On the third Monday of the month, volunteers prepare a homemade meal for 100+ people and then we have two teams of volunteers who take the dinner over to our neighbors in two low-income/supportive social service buildings, both that are a block away from the church.
+On the third Monday of the month, volunteers prepare a homemade meal for 100+ people and then we have two teams of volunteers who take the dinner over to our neighbors in two low-income/supportive social service buildings, both a block away from the church.
 Join us for an opportunity to share stories and build friendships over a warm meal.
 If you are interested in learning more, contact Pastor Brenna.
-If you would like to sign up to help cook the meal or serve it, please sign up by clicking on the link below:
+If you would like to sign up to help cook the meal or serve it, please click here to volunteer.

 Emergency Food Closet